-URP 570 Internship (3 hours) All students must satisfactorily complete a Professional Development Assignment.
-The purpose of this internship is to provide students with opportunities to engage in experiential learning with governmental agencies, non-profit organizations and private corporations that confront and respond to planning problems and related Students completing a Professional Development Assignment funded by Urban and Regional Planning must be enrolled in URP 570 Internship for one semester in order to receive three semester hours of credit.
-Students with prior experience in planning or a closely related field may take an additional three semester hours of elective in lieu of the internship with the approval of the Master's Director and Executive Director.
+URP 570 Internship (3 hours) All students must satifactorily complete a Professional Development Assignment.
+The purpose of this internship is to provide students with opportunities to engage in experiential learning with governmental agencies, non-profit organizations and private corporations that confront and respond to planning problems and related Students completing a Professional Development Assignment funded by the Department must be enrolled in URP 570 Internship for one semester in order to receive three semester hours of credit.
+Students with prior experience in planning or a closely related field may take an additional three semester hours of elective in lieu of the internship with the approval of the Master's Program Coordinator and Department Chair.